pro-coder-devshekhar/VIT-Forum/README.md

 - [x] Host on Netlify
 - [x] Add Contributors Section in Readme
 - [x] Netlify: Continuos Integration with Github Repo.
-- [ ] server: json-server db.json to store messages
+- [ ] new branch->server: json-server db.json to store messages
-- [ ] deploying that server.
-But where? 🤔
+- [ ] new branch-deploying that server.
+But where? 🤔 if Heroku then Kaffeine to be used.
 - [ ] Dockerize the app
 - [ ] Deploy on cloud.
 - [ ] Use Context API